furqan-ahm/stadia-vigem/README.md

    - Tick "Enable device hiding" at the bottom of the window
  - Reboot your PC

-After this, only Stadia-ViGEm will be able to see the real controller.
-Note: This means that whenever Stadia-ViGEm isn't running, the controller will not be able to control anything on your PC.
+Note: With manual configuration, the controller will not be visible to any application when Stadia-ViGEm isn't running.

 ## Thanks to